hsumyatyehtet/Event-List-LiveData-MVP/README.md

 * UI with recyclerview
 * coding with PADC architecture
-* network call by Retrofit data agent
+* network call by using Retrofit data agent
-* deat store in persistent layer by Room Database
+* deat store in persistent layer by using Room Database
 * set up MVP pattern
 * Android X , Live Data, View Model